mds-python/mds-python.github.io/09 Numeric Arrays and Data Visualization/1 NumPy - numeric arrays and calculations.md

+---
+parent: Numeric Arrays and Data Visualization
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  1
+---

 # NumPy: numeric arrays and calculations

 ## NumPy Package

-The [NumPy](http://numpy.scipy.org/) module is the basic toolset for Python enabling advanced mathematical calculations, especially for scientific applications (so-called _numerical calculations_, such as matrix multiplication and addition, diagonalization and inversion, integration, equation solving, etc.).
+The [NumPy](http://numpy.scipy.org/) module is the basic toolset for Python enabling advanced mathematical calculations, especially for scientific applications (so-called _, such as matrix multiplication and addition, diagonalization and inversion, integration, equation solving, etc.).
 It gives us specialized data types, operations and functions that are not available in a typical Python installation.
 Another module, [Scipy](http://scipy.org/) allows access to more complex and diverse scientific algorithms using the tools provided by NumPy.

 We will only provide an introduction to NumPy here.
 This is because describing the numerous features available in the NumPy library is a huge piece of work that makes no sense at all: you might as well have a look directly at its original documentation at <http://docs.scipy.org/doc/numpy/reference/>.

 The most important variable type, which NumPy and other packages that use it rely is the `ndarray` class, often referred to as `array`.
-We can treat `array` objects as universal containers for data in the form of _matrices_ (i.e. _vectors_ or _arrays_).
+We can treat `array` objects as universal containers for data in the form of *matrices* (i.e. *vectors* or *arrays*).
 Compared to the standard types of Python sequences (`list`, `tuple`), there are a few differences in handling these objects:

 1. the objects stored in the `array` must all be of the same type;
 2. `array` objects keep their size; when such an object is resized, a new object is created and the original object is deleted;